If You're Depositing in Malaysia

 - Deposit Simulation

-- Risks Japanese Residents Should Be Aware Of
+- Risks Japanese Expats Should Be Aware Of

 - Should You Also Consider Foreign Currency Deposits?